 For example, if you add photos to your business’s profile, they’ll automatically show as posts in your customer’s view.

-Yes and no. Google My Business posts don’t directly help your SEO–but indirectly, they can.
-This is because Google My Business posts can entice more users to click to your website by providing relevant and interesting information about your business, your offers, and what you do.
-Increased clicks to your website and a higher click-through rate on your GMB profile does help your SEO.
+Yes and no. Google Business Profile posts don’t directly help your SEO–but indirectly, they can.
+This is because Google Business posts can entice more users to click to your website by providing relevant and interesting information about your business, your offers, and what you do.
+Increased clicks to your website and a higher click-through rate on your GBP profile does help your SEO.

-What do I need to do before I create Google My Business posts?
+What do I need to do before I create Google Business Profile posts?

-Before you start focusing on effective Google My Business posts, make sure you have a solid profile.
+Before you start focusing on effective Google Business Profile posts, make sure you have a solid profile.

-An optimized Google My Business listing will increase your visibility, getting your posts in front of more relevant searchers.
-During your Google My Business profile setup, be sure to input all necessary information accurately, and claim your business as well.
+An optimized Google Business listing will increase your visibility, getting your posts in front of more relevant searchers.
+During your Google Business Profile setup, be sure to input all necessary information accurately, and claim your business as well.

-One way to optimize your GMB profile is by adding relevant images and videos.
+One way to optimize your GBP profile is by adding relevant images and videos.

-What are the types of Google My Business posts?
+What are the types of Google Business Profile posts?

-The right type of Google My Business post for you will vary depending on what you’re trying to achieve.
-Here are the five types of Google My Business posts the platform currently offers:
+The right type of Google Business Profile post for you will vary depending on what you’re trying to achieve.
+Here are the five types of Google Business posts the platform currently offers:

-- COVID-19 or Hours updates: This is a newly added type of post that Google My Business rolled out to accommodate ongoing business changes during the pandemic.
+- COVID-19 or Hours updates: This is a newly added type of post that Google rolled out to accommodate ongoing business changes during the pandemic.

 - Offers: Think of this as the “promotional” type of post where you can display sales and offers from your business.